 The texture of the Hair

 Depending on the width of the hair, it is usually classified as fine, medium, coarse, wiry, or frizzy.
 Hair can be thin, medium, or thick, and straight, curly, freaky (tightly coiled) among these four texture categories.
-Healthy, normal, greasy, dry, damaged, or a combination of these characteristics can be found in hair.
+Healthy, normal, greasy, dry, damage, or a combination of these characteristics can be in hair.
 Hairstyling tools like straighteners, crimpers, and curlers can also change the texture of your hair.

 Hair that has turned Gray

-Gray hair is thought to be a natural part of the aging process.
-Gray hair in older adults is caused by a buildup of hydrogen peroxide in the hair follicles as a result of wear and strain.
+Gray hair is a natural part of the aging process.
+Gray hair in older adults is by a buildup of hydrogen peroxide in the hair follicles as a result of wear and strain.
 The age at which this happens varies from person to person, but practically everyone over the age of 75 has gray hair, and males are more likely than women to become gray at an earlier age.
 Red hair does not normally become gray with age; instead, it gets a sandy tint before turning white.

 Loss of Hairs